The school is a caring community that embodies the Gospel of Jesus Christ and teaches the faith and practices of the Catholic Church.

 Full Personhood under God

-From Pre-Kindergarten through Grade Twelve, we know that our most important charge is the full human formation of our students, who are created in the image and likeness of God.
+From Grade Five through Grade Twelve, we know that our most important charge is the full human formation of our students, who are created in the image and likeness of God.
 Such formation requires a

 program of intellectual, spiritual, physical, and social-emotional experiences that help students realize their worth and the central role of God in their creation, lives, and destiny.